List of Warehouse 13 characters: Brother Adrian

 Brother Adrian (Brent Spiner), a member of the Order of the Black Diamond (a sect under the Vatican's protection), was portrayed by the "evil" within Artie's mind.
 He was first seen in Series 4 Pilot "A New Hope", trying to stop Artie from using Magellan's Astrolabe to rebuild Warehouse 13.
 He warns Artie that using the Astrolabe unleashes a terrible evil and is later thought to be the evil himself until it becomes apparent that he was simply a projection of Artie's darker nature.
 In "We All Fall Down", Mrs. Frederic and Steve release him from the painting in which he is trapped, and he helps them look for ways to repair Artie's mind.

 Count of St. Germain

 Sutton (James Marsters) is a 500+-year-old immortal con artist and the brother of Paracelsus.
-He is a womanizer, often wooing rich older women into marriage, then stealing their fortunes.
+He is a womanizer, often wooing rich older women into marriage and then stealing their fortunes.
 In modern times, he is a professor at Columbia University, specializing in the Count of St. Germain.
 He is released from immortality by Paracelsus.